SilkRose/Pony/src/stories/the-pink-tax/the-pink-tax.md

 Celestia laments, "I left it as a memento while she was gone."

-Starlight interrupts, "You left a law that taxes pink ponies for being pink, so you could remember your sister?"
+Starlight interrupts, "So, let me get this straight, you left a law that taxes pink ponies for being pink, so you could remember your sister?"

+Pinkie interjects, "For over a thousand years, I might add."

 Celestia answers, "Yes, it was rather silly of me.
-I should have abolished it a long time ago."
+I should have abolished it a long time ago.
+I'm sorry, my little ponies."

-Pinkie asked, "Well, can you do it now?"
+Pinkie asked, "Well, can you remove it now, princess?"

-"I suppose I could, since she's returned, there is no need for the law.
-I would have to wait till next year to remove it, this tax season has already begun.
+"I suppose I could.
+Since she's returned, there is no need for the law.
+I would have to wait till next year to remove it, though, this tax season has already begun.
 So, I'm afraid we will have to pay for one more year."

 Pinkie sits in thought for a moment before a devious grin spread on her face.
 "Maybe not."